mahmood25700/Cloud-Project/READ.md

  Web server3 10.0.0.247

 We have installed the following Beats on these machines:
- .Filebeat and Metricbeat
+ -Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-  .Filebeat watches for the changes in the files in the locations that we specify or the log files and then collects and send the data to logstash/elasticsearch for example the    modifications in a file.
+  -Filebeat watches for the changes in the files in the locations that we specify or the log files and then collects and send the data to logstash/elasticsearch for example the    modifications in a file.
-  .
-Metricbeat collects the metric data from the services and the operating system and sends it to logstash/elasticsearch such as Apache service
+ -Metricbeat collects the metric data from the services and the operating system and sends it to logstash/elasticsearch such as Apache service

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: